Rationale for the Program

 New students should apply to the Mechanical Engineering graduate program for admission and indicate their interest to pursue the dual Mechanical/Aerospace MS degree.
 To be unconditionally admitted to the Dual M.S. program, an applicant should have:

-• A grade point average of at least 3.00 out of 4.00 on the last 60 semester credit hours attempted exclusive of grades received for activities such as seminars, physical education, industrial internships, etc.
+- A grade point average of at least 3.00 out of 4.00 on the last 60 semester credit hours attempted exclusive of grades received for activities such as seminars, physical education, industrial internships, etc. (GPA Calculator)

-• Three letters of recommendation attesting to the student’s capacity to perform in the classroom and (for applicants to the thesis program) in a research capacity.
-A minimum of two letters should be from tenured or tenure-track faculty members who have observed the academic performance of the applicant, and one can come from an engineering industry supervisor.
+- Three letters of recommendation attesting to the student’s capacity to perform in the classroom and (for applicants to the thesis program) in a research capacity.
+A minimum of two letters should be from tenure-track faculty members who have observed the academic performance of the applicant, and one can come from an engineering industry supervisor.

-• A statement of purpose that is consistent with the areas of instruction and (for applicants to the thesis program) the current research areas within the Department.
+- A statement of purpose that is consistent with the areas of instruction and (for applicants to the thesis program) the current research areas within the Department.
+The “Application for Financial Aid and Statement of Purpose” form available on the Application section of this website allows the applicant to specify areas of interest, and it lists issues to address in the statement of purpose.

 Acceptance to the program is based on a competitive combination of academic background, GRE scores, recommendation letters and the statement of purpose.
 Domestic applicants who are not clearly competitive in all three areas may be admitted on a conditional basis at the discretion of the Director of Admissions.
 Nonimmigrant visa holders may not be admitted conditionally.